Feeling out of breath? Coughing all the time?

 We are one of the few medical centers in the region to offer a specialized clinic for the management of COPD.

 We were one of the first to treat advanced emphysema with endobronchial valves.
-These tiny implants — an alternative to lung volume reduction surgery (LVRS) — block inhaled air from flowing into the diseased sections of the lungs, and improve overall function of the lungs.
+These tiny implants — an alternative to lung volume reduction surgery (LVRS) — block inhaled air from flowing into the diseased sections of the lungs, and improve the overall function of the lungs.

 Learn more about how we approach treatment and research of COPD.